General Information and Guidelines

-Individuals or groups interested in the AAP program should contact Amanda Whitmore, the Adopt a Position Coordinator, at (717) 338-4479.
+Individuals or groups interested in the AAP program should contact Adopt a Position Coordinator, Randy Hill.
 A two-year commitment is required of volunteers to work a minimum of one day each during the spring and fall program.
 The individual or contact representative for a group will arrange a date two weeks before the time that a work party will be at the adopted site and provide the necessary support equipment to accomplish the goals for the site.
 All work at the project site must be pre-arranged with the AAP Coordinator.
 The address for the coordinator is:

-The Spring 2015 Adopt a Position Program will run from March 29 - May 30, 2015.
-Contact program coordinator Amanda Whitmore at (717) 338-4479 or e-mail us to arrange for your group's work day.
+Contact Adopt a Position Coordinator, Randy Hill to arrange for your group's work day.
 There will be no work performed on Federal holidays or on Tuesdays and Wednesdays.
 Please remember to schedule your work dates two weeks in advance and do not work at your site without contacting the program coordinator.

 In the past we have required that each group or individual renew their commitment to the AAP program by signing a volunteer agreement every two years.
 The current agreements will be good for a minimum of two years and will renew automatically unless either the group or individuals involved in the program or the National Park Service cancel the agreement.
 The contact person for any group who wishes to terminate their agreement should contact the park AAP coordinator.
 If we do not have your current address, please contact the AAP coordinator with your new contact information.

 During the 2019 season, the AAP volunteers helped Gettysburg National Military Park: